 Similarly, decisions about personnel actions for employees (including but not limited to salary increases, promotion, transfer, and termination) cannot be made on the basis of race, ethnicity, color, national origin, or sex.
 This data is confidential and used only for limited purposes.
 Affirmative action analysts in Human Resources use aggregated race/ethnicity information to monitor for possible discrimination in employment practices.

-The Office of Federal Contracts and Compliance (OFCCP) monitors compliance of federal contractors and conducts audits.
+The Office of Federal Contracts and Compliance Programs (OFCCP) monitors compliance of federal contractors and conducts audits.
 Penalties for non-compliance can range from fines after an on-site audit to loss of all federal contracts.
-OFCCP collected approximately $45 million for 14,761 American workers in fiscal year 2005.

 Yes, our status as a federal contractor and related obligations extend to all divisions and departments of the University of California, not just to the faculty and departments who receive federal contracts funding.

 What is the Interview Data Form (IDF)?
 When should the IDF be completed?
 When will I be asked for the completed IDF?

 The Interview Data Form (IDF) is the final step in the process of closing a recruitment.
 The IDF documents the interview process and demonstrates the legal basis for making your hiring decision, ensuring uniform review standards were applied to all candidates interviewed.